Bazubagira/alx-system_engineering-devops/README.md

-This folder contains various command of shell.
+This repository contains various command and scripts of Bash Shell.